wurthless-elektroniks/fuckcgc/readme.md

 A function called color_is_on(), which is called on the regular, does three checks, in this order:

-1. Is the color display explicitly disabled in software?
+1. Is the color display explicitly disabled in software, or is something else telling us to disable the color mode?
 2. Is the confidence counter greater than 0x384?
 3. Did we successfully load the cgc.so file (which contains the encrypted color overlay data)?
+(This one's kind of important: failing to do this will crash the game.)

 If all conditions are met, return 1 (yes; enable color).
 Otherwise, return 0 (no; keep color disabled).

-The crack is therefore trivial: simply ignore the value of the confidence counter.
+The crack is therefore trivial: skip the first two checks.
+(The color overlay data is always loaded regardless of if the game has a color PIC or not.)

 ## The crack

+** Working patches coming soon.
+These only disable condition 2.
+I don't know, maybe it will work on your machine, but I don't have confidence in it.**

 One of the following find-and-replace jobs will do the trick: